 Why Is There A Breastfeeding In Public Controversy?

 I truly believe there is absolutely nothing wrong with formula feeding – I think it’s awesome that we have an alternative for those who can’t breastfeed.
 However, for those who do breastfeed, they need all the support they can get.
 I think that our lack of acceptance of breastfeeding is damaging the health of our nation.

 We’ve all read the scientific proof that says breastfeeding prevents a long list of illnesses, including stomach viruses, lower respiratory infection, ear infections, and meningitis.
 Later in life, breastfed babies are less likely to develop types 1 and 2 diabetes, allergies, high cholesterol, and high blood pressure.
-Breastfeeding combats childhood obesity and reduces the risk of SIDS.
+According to the American Academy of Pediatrics, breastfeeding combats childhood obesity and reduces the risk of SIDS.
 We also know that breastfeeding is beneficial to the mother, lessening the chances of developing postpartum depression, and reducing the risk of breast and ovarian cancers.
 We can’t deny that it is by far the cheapest way to provide your baby with the best nutrition possible, or that it helps the environment by producing no waste.
 Breast milk is always available, the perfect temperature, and most easily digested by babies.

 Thoughts On Public Breast Feeding